3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/control_flow.md

 Goto [repl.it](https://www.repl.it/) to complete the following exercises.

 1. Write a script that prompts the user for their current mood.
-If the user inputs `happy`, print 'Yay me too!' to the console, `sad` print 'Aw cheer up', else just print 'So moody!'.
+If the user inputs `happy`, print 'Yay me too!' to the console, `sad` print 'Aw cheer up', else print 'So moody!'.
 (A solution is at the bottom of this lesson:)

 1. Use conditionals to check if a hardcoded number is `odd` or `even`, and then `console.log` the number is `odd` or `even` with the numbers value.